alex-vong/js-todo-list/README.md

 # Todo App

 ## Project Description
 A todo app implementing the CRUD operation.
 User can **create** a new todo, have it **read** or rendered on the DOM, **update** their todos, and **delete** them as well.

+Project also utilizes window local storage to save list when browser is closed and reload them the next time it is open.

 ## Goals
-To better familiar myself not only with the CRUD operations and how they work but to better my knowledge of JavaScript functions and event handlers.
+To gain a better understanding of the CRUD operations and to successfully create a project that allows user to do each operation.

+### Programming Languages
+* HTML
+* CSS
+* JavaScript

-## Tools Used:
+### Tools
-**JavsScript, HTML, CSS, Affinity Designer, [OpenGraph Card Validator](https://www.opengraph.xyz/)**
+* Window local Storage
+* Affinity Designer
+* Figma
+* Whimsical
+* MDN Documentation
+* Terminal
+* AWS Server
+* GitHub
+* FileZilla

 ## Links
 You may view the project here [JS Todo App](https://alexvong.dev/modules/js-todo-list/).